 Whatever the circumstances, strong problem-solving skills are going to be an incredible asset for any data analyst.

 Other Data Analyst Skills

-The exact definition of “data analyst” varies a lot depending on whom you ask, so it’s possible not all of these skills will be required for every data analyst job.
+The exact definition of “data analyst” varies depending on whom you ask, so it’s possible not all of these skills will be necessary for every data analyst job.

-In this article, we’ve covered what you need to learn to become a data analyst.
-If you want to learn the how, and build the technical skill set you need to successfully get a data analyst job, check out our interactive online data analysis courses.
+If you want to build the technical skill-set you need to successfully get a data analyst job, check out our interactive online data analysis courses.
 You’ll write real code directly in your browser to analyze real-world data.

 Specifically, the data analyst skills we’ve covered in this article are the basis for our two “data analyst” learning paths: